 Global Forum on Transparency and Exchange of Information for Tax Purposes

-The Global Forum is a key international body working on the implementation of international standards on tax transparency.
+The Global Forum is a key international body with over 160 members working on the implementation of international standards on tax transparency.
 It ensures that these high standards of transparency and exchange of information for tax purposes are in place around the world through its monitoring and peer review activities.Find out more

 Multilateral Convention on Mutual Administrative Assistance in Tax Matters